paulmarrington/CustomAssets/Assets/Askowl/CustomAssets/Documentation/Askowl-CustomAssets.md

 * Storage can be of anything serialisable - from primitives like float to complex objects, or even MonoBehaviours.
 * Custom assets can be saved on program exit and reloaded at startup, providing a clean and straightforward persistence mechanism.
 Assets marked as critical will persist immediately, and every time they change.
 * Basic types offered include Float, Integer, Boolean, Trigger, String and Set.
+* Every custom asset has a dictionary of members to save more than one copy of data - accessed by name.

 ### Custom Assets - the new Singleton
 Static variables are not evil, just inflexible.
 Singleton MonoBehaviour instances are not corrupt either.
 However, both encourage tight coupling between interested parties.